 There are several passages in Hebrews (3:14, 6:4,6 and 10:26) that simply make no sense in a church age context as they seem to teach that a believer can lose his salvation.
-This is not Church Age doctrine.
+This is not Church Age doctrine but it is Tribulation doctrine.
 Many commentators simply gave up trying to expound these verses.
 The root of the trouble was that they were trying to fit a round peg (church doctrine) into a square hole (tribulation doctrine).
-But if the verses were applied to a tribulation context, they make more sense.
+But if the verses were applied to a Tribulation context, they make more sense.